tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 This service can be used to run Distributed Computing projects such as the [Great Internet Mersenne Prime Search](https://www.mersenne.org/) (GIMPS) for free.
 GIMPS can be run on some Nvidia, AMD and Intel GPUs using the [GpuOwl](https://github.com/preda/gpuowl) program or a CPU using the [Prime95](https://www.mersenne.org/download/) program.

 This repository contains two Jupyter Notebooks, a “CPU” only notebook (`GoogleColabCPU.ipynb`) and a “GPU and CPU” notebook (`GoogleColabGPU.ipynb`).
-The “CPU” only notebook runs `Prime95`, while the “GPU and CPU” notebook runs both `GpuOwl` and `Prime95` since they can run simultaneously to “crunch” more prime numbers.
-Previous versions of the GPU notebook ran `CUDALucas`.
+The “CPU” only notebook runs Prime95, while the “GPU and CPU” notebook runs both GpuOwl and Prime95 since they can run simultaneously to “crunch” more prime numbers.
+Previous versions of the GPU notebook ran CUDALucas.
 Each notebook makes use of Google Drive storage, which is provided to all Google accounts.
-See [here](https://github.com/TPU-Mersenne-Prime-Search/TensorPrime/wiki/Usage-and-Arguments) for a “TPU” only notebook which runs `TensorPrime`.
+See [here](https://github.com/TPU-Mersenne-Prime-Search/TensorPrime/wiki/Usage-and-Arguments) for a “TPU” only notebook which runs TensorPrime.

 ## How to Use
 **Please Note:** you must keep each notebook **OPEN** in your browser to prevent it from disconnecting due to being perceived as idle.
 [Pin the tab(s)](https://support.mozilla.org/en-US/kb/pinned-tabs-keep-favorite-websites-open) or move them to a dedicated window for easy access to your notebook(s).